Ayms/node-Tor/README.md

 ####Content discovery

+A advertises the ORDBs when they have 25%, 50%, 75% and 100% of a file.

-A sends to the ORDBs what it has: db_info 'abcd',size,type,public key --> I have something from 'abcd' whose total size is size (0 for a continuous stream), type MIME-type and use this public key to check data integrity.
+A sends to the ORDBs what it has: db_info 'abcd',size,type,public key,P --> I have something from 'abcd' whose total size is size (0 for a continuous stream), type MIME-type, use this public key to check data integrity and I have P pieces (0 (25%) to 3(100%).
 ORDBs as peers do the same, they advertise A of what they have.

-The list is maintained by OR_files['abcd'] variable and OR_streams['abcd'] for a continuous stream.
+The list is maintained by OR_files_P['abcd'] variables and OR_streams_P['abcd'] for a continuous stream.

-The ORDBs are peers too, so they are connected to other ORDBs, they tell them what they know other peers have: 'abcd',size,type, but they do this only when they get a reference from a peer and they know the ORDBs they are connected to don't know it (ie they don't send all their references each time they discover another ORDB in order not to overload the network), the list is maintained by OR_files and OR_streams variable too.
+The ORDBs are peers too, so they are connected to other ORDBs, they tell them what they know other peers have: 'abcd',size,type, but they do this only when they get a reference from a peer and they know the ORDBs they are connected to don't know it (ie they don't send all their references each time they discover another ORDB in order not to overload the network), the list is maintained by OR_files_P and OR_streams_P variables too.

-A advertises the ORDBs for the first chunk.

 A advertises the ORDBs of what they have when a file is uploaded too.

-Each time an ORDB has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,IP,port,modulus] to the closest node from the hash_name.
+Each time an ORDB has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,IP,port,modulus,P] to the closest node from the hash_name.

 Then the closest node sends the same STORE message to the closest node it knows from the hash_name, and so on.